siddikur-dev/Bangladesh-Emergency-Helpline/README.md

-# Bangladesh-Emergency-Helpline

-"A centralized web portal for quick access to all emergency hotline numbers in Bangladesh."
-JavaScript Q&A
+Javascript QNA

-1. Difference between getElementById, getElementsByClassName, querySelector / querySelectorAll
+What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

-getElementById → selects one element by id.

-getElementsByClassName → returns all elements with class (HTMLCollection, live).

-querySelector → returns first match (CSS selector).

-querySelectorAll → returns all matches (NodeList, static).
+getElementById: Returns a single element with the specified ID (unique). getElementsByClassName: Returns a live HTMLCollection of elements with the specified class name. querySelector: Returns the first element that matches a CSS selector. querySelectorAll: Returns a static NodeList of all elements matching a CSS selector.

-2. How to create and insert a new element const div = document.createElement("div");
+How do you create and insert a new element into the DOM?
-   div.innerText = "Hello!";
-   document.body.appendChild(div);
+Use document.createElement() to create the element, then appendChild() or insertBefore() to insert it into the DOM.

-3. Event Bubbling
+What is Event Bubbling and how does it work?

-Event travels from the target element → parent → up to document.
+Event Bubbling is a process where an event starts from the target element and bubbles up to its parent elements in the DOM hierarchy.

-4. Event Delegation
+What is Event Delegation in JavaScript?
+Why is it useful?

-Attach one event listener to a parent to handle events for its child elements.
-Useful for performance + dynamic elements.
+Event Delegation is a technique where a single event listener is added to a parent element to handle events from its child elements.
+It’s useful for improving performance and handling dynamically added elements.

-5. preventDefault() vs stopPropagation()

-preventDefault() → stops default action (form submit, link navigation).

-stopPropagation() → stops event from bubbling to parents.
+What is the difference between preventDefault() and stopPropagation() methods? preventDefault() stops the browser’s default behavior for an event. stopPropagation() prevents the event from bubbling up to parent elements.